5 Hell Traits Revealed in Handwriting

 It is now a fundamental rule of mine not to date women with the trait of dual personality.
 In fact, even in my friendships with males, I am wary of this trait.
 That is why it is a Hell Trait.

 (Okay… Extremely sensitive to criticism.
-Paranoid only if you’re dating.)
+Paranoid only if you are dating or going through a divorce.
+In any case… not good.)

 This is one of the most significant of the Hell Traits and it is worth reviewing.
 As you recall, Sensitivity to Criticism is an over-awareness of others perceptions about oneself.
 It is the fear of disapproval.
 It is the overbearing need for approval.
 This fear is shown by a loop in the lower case d and t stems.
 The amount of sensitivity as it relates to the personal self is shown in the stem of the lower case d.
 The amount of sensitivity as it relates to ideas and philosophies is shown in the stem of the lower case t.
 The bigger the loop, the greater the sensitivity.
 The Hell Trait of paranoia is present when the loop in the d is inflated like a balloon and/or flat on top.